Simon's Top Running Tips

 The number of rest days you take will be a personal thing, but make sure you're taking them.
 And occasionally take some extra.

 I'd go as far as recommending 2-3 weeks complete rest from running every year (I'm yet to meet a runner who likes hearing this).
 Yes, of course you'll lose a little fitness during that time, but your body does wonderful things when it's given a chance to recover and you'll soon find yourself reaping the benefits of proper recuperation time.
+Bear in mind that most professional runners take a break at the end of their race season.

 Not for everybody, I know.
 But I find with both myself and runners I coach that it is only during races when we can really push ourselves to our limit.
 Not only do such efforts provide a real stimulus to adapt and improve, but they also give us a really good indication of our fitness and can inform our training approach.